ros2/ros2_documentation/source/Installation/Crystal/Windows-Install-Binary.rst

 Troubleshooting
 ---------------

-* If at one point your example would not start because of missing dll's, please verify that all libraries from external dependencies such as OpenCV are located inside your ``PATH`` variable.
+* If some examples do not start because of missing dll's, please verify that all libraries from external dependencies such as OpenCV are located inside your ``PATH`` variable.
 * If you forget to call the ``local_setup.bat`` file from your terminal, the demo programs will most likely crash immediately.